What is the municipality's commercial pre-emption right?

 • Person holding a contract for the performance of commercial or craft revitalization activities or operations

-If the handicraft fund, the goodwill, on commercial lease or the land is located within this perimeter, the seller must inform the municipality by sending it a prior declaration of assignment.
+If the handicraft fund, the goodwill, on commercial lease or the land is located within a perimeter of protection of local trade and crafts, the seller (or transferor) of the business, commercial lease or land fills out the following Cerfa form:

 Declaration of assignment of a business, craft or commercial lease, subject to the right of first refusal